weedii/holbertonschool-higher_level_programming/python-classes/README.md

 2. Size validation

-- Write a class Square that defines a square by: (based on 1-square.py)
+- Write a class Square that defines a square by:
     - Private instance attribute: size

 -File: [2-square.py](./2-square.py)